jamesevickery/crime-solver/README.md

 Let '`A`' mean 'Alex commited the crime', '`B`' means that it was Brad, etc.

-From the suspects' statements we can form a proposition:
+From the four suspects' statements we can form a proposition:

     ((¬D ∧ B) ∨ (D ∧ ¬B)) ∧
     ((¬C ∧ ¬D) ∨ (C ∧ D)) ∧